GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-comb.rst

 -------------------

 First and foremost, we need a way to run one parser after another.
-In DaeDaLus, we write sequenced parsers by surrounding them with curly braces (``{ ... }``) and separating the parsers with semicolons.
+In DaeDaLus, we write sequenced parsers by writing the keyword ``block`` and, on the following lines, writing each parser we want to run, one parser per line.
 We've already seen this in the ``Token`` parser:

 .. literalinclude:: ../examples/plain-ppm.ddl
     :language: DaeDaLus
-    :lineno-start: 5
+    :start-after: -- BEGIN PPM_TOKEN
-    :lines: 5-8
+    :end-before: -- END PPM_TOKEN

 This says "run the parser ``P``, then run the parser ``Many (1..)
 WS``."
 If either of these were to fail, the entire sequence would fail.

 By default, when we use parser sequencing, the result of the last parser in the sequence is what will be returned.
 We can subvert this default, as in the